This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What are symptoms of improper humidity levels?

-Inappropriate humidity levels for boa constrictors can be seen with symptoms like problems in shedding, respiratory infections, lethargy, lack of appetite, and skin problems such as dry skin and blisters.
+Inappropriate humidity levels for boa constrictors can lead to various health issues, including boa constrictor health issues, which can be seen with symptoms like problems in shedding, respiratory infections, lethargy, lack of appetite, and skin problems such as dry skin and blisters.
 Proper humidity will keep them fit and healthy.

 How does low humidity affect a boas shedding?